 Emotional trauma is experienced by many segments of the population.
 It can leave you struggling with upsetting emotions, memories, and anxiety that won’t go away.
 It can also leave you feeling numb, disconnected, and unable to trust other people.
-Emotional traumas has been classified as PTS and PTSD.
+Emotional traumas have been classified as PTS and PTSD.

 Post-Traumatic Stress (PTS) and Post-Traumatic Stress Disorder (PTSD) share some of the same characteristics and some differences as well.
-Both are associated with feeling fearful and/or nervous, avoiding the activity or place associated with the traumatic event, and nightmares but they differ in the symptom intensity, and duration.
+Both are associated with feeling fearful and/or nervous, avoiding the activity or place associated with the traumatic event, and nightmares but they differ in the symptom intensity and duration.

 PTS can be caused by common occurrences like car accidents, kidnapping, or any other scary situation.
 In these situations, our bodies are wired to tense up, pump more blood under stress; thus, the “fight-or-flight” response is triggered.
 Under this condition it’s normal to feel your heart racing fast, hands shaking, sweating, feeling afraid and nervous, restless sleep.
 Most times the signs of PTS goes away in a couple of days but sometimes it doesn’t and instead turns into PTSD.

 PTSD, on the other hand, is a clinically-diagnosed condition.
-It is caused by being in situations that involves the possibility of death or serious injury or co-habiting with a person who’s experiences PTSD (second-hand PTSD).
-Under this condition the symptoms include reliving a traumatic event through nightmares, flashbacks, or constantly thinking about it.
+It is caused by being in situations that involve the possibility of death or serious injury or co-habiting with a person who experiences PTSD (second-hand PTSD).
+Under this condition, the symptoms include reliving a traumatic event through nightmares, flashbacks, or constantly thinking about it.
 You might avoid situations or people that remind you of the event, have only negative thoughts or emotions, and constantly feel jittery, nervous, or “on edge.”
 Although some of these symptoms sound similar to PTS, the difference is the duration and intensity.
 Symptoms that continue for more than one month, are severe, and interfere with your daily functioning are characteristic of PTSD.

-Individual who experience PTSD might also have behavior such as drinking or smoking more than usual as attempts to reduce anxiety or anger, and aggressive driving.
-Service members who have experienced combat can be especially nervous driving under overpasses and past litter on the roadside, due to learned behavior in the war where insurgents hide improvised explosive devices in garbage and use overpasses to shoot at vehicles.
+The individual who experiences PTSD might also have behavior such as drinking or smoking more than usual as attempts to reduce anxiety or anger, and aggressive driving.
+Service members who have experienced combat can be especially nervous driving under overpasses and past litter on the roadside, due to learned behavior in the war where insurgents hide improvised explosive devices in the garbage and use overpasses to shoot at vehicles.
 Other behaviors may also include being wary of crowds, showing reluctance to go to movie theaters, crowded stores, or nightclubs, and avoiding news that addresses overseas combat or getting angry at the reports.

 General PTSD Stats